Itchen Navigation: The Locks and Barges

 How many barges?

 Records indicate that no more than six barges were ever registered for use at the same time on the Navigation and this was during the wars with France in the early 1800s.
 It is quite possible that there were one or two unused barges in addition.
 The useful lifespan of a wooden, commercial craft may be limited to about 30 years after which replacement might be desirable.
-The design of any replacement might evolve slightly but radical changes were unlikely on a small, isolated and not very properous waterway.
+The design of any replacement might evolve slightly but radical changes were unlikely on a small, isolated and not very prosperous waterway.
 It is likely that the barges were built and maintained at the dock that once existed on the west bank of the Navigation almost opposite Domum Wharf, Winchester.

 Painted by Frederick Waters Watts in 1843.